-The eighth Hideout Festival will take place in its usual location – Zrce Beach in Novalja, on the island of Pag – from 25th to 29th June 2018!
+The 10th Hideout Festival will take place in its usual location – Zrce Beach in Novalja, on the island of Pag – from 20th to 24th June 2021!

 Set on what’s considered to be the party island of Pag in Croatia, Hideout made its debut in 2011, bursting on to the (Croatian) festival scene with great aplomb.
 The last few years have seen some fantastic acts perform, with sets from top names such as Stormzy, Diplo, Chase and Status, Pendulum, Erol Alkan, Seth Troxler, DJ Hype, Andy C, Simian Mobile Disco, Erol Alkan, 2ManyDjs, Pendulum, Ricardo Villalobos, Annie Mac, Skrillex, Skream, Sigma, Seth Troxler and more.

-2017 will see the eighth edition of the festival take place (hasn’t time flown by?!), and much of the line-up has already been announced.
-If you head down to Hideout this summer, you’ll be in for a treat with names such as Chase and Status (DJ set), Apollonia, Eats Everything, Gorgon City, Steve Lawler all on the bill amongst others, with many more still to be announced.
+2021 will see the tenth edition of the festival take place (hasn’t time flown by?!), and much of the line-up has already been announced.
+If you head down to Hideout this summer, you’ll be in for a treat.
+The first announcement of acts on the bill includes names such as Andy C, Camelphat, Fisher, Danny Howard, Gorgon City, Hybrid Minds and Jamie Jones.
+Many more acts are still to be announced.

 As ever, one of the delights of attending a festival in Croatia is the boat parties that accompany it.
 Hideout is no exception, and details of their fantastic boat parties will be announced in due course.
 (Tickets for these need to be purchased separately.)
 And alongside the boat parties, Hideout also hosts its famous pool parties…!